RachelTyJohnson/treehouse-fewd-starterfiles/README.md

-# treehouse-fewd-starterfiles
+# Treehouse FEWD Starter Files
-Handy Dandy set of starter files for Projects 5 to 8
+## Handy Dandy set of starter files for Treehouse FEWD TechDegree Projects 5 to 8.
+### Also pretty useful for projects that have nothing to do with the Treehouse FEWD TechDegree